iifl-logo

 Health, Safety, Security and Environment (HSSE)

 Safety is our most important license to operate.
-This continues to be a fundamental principle of all ports and terminals with the portfolio of APM Terminals.
+This continues to be a fundamental principle of all ports and terminals within the portfolio of APM Terminals.
 In accordance with that fundamental principle, the Company is committed to improve Safety performance at its Port on an ongoing basis for its employees and for its business partners functioning inside the port premises.
 APM Terminals has implemented Global Operational Standards for Safety, a set of Minimum Controls developed to manage the Top five risks identified to be related to 90% of the most serious incidents and fatalities namely, Transportation, Suspended loads & lifting, Working at height, Stored energy, and Control of Contractors.

 Corporate Social Responsibility (CSR)